 The channel plan for part of this band (57-59 GHz) used to follow Recommendation ERC 12-09.
 This was superseded by the new Recommendation ECC REC (09)01 which combines the whole 57-64 GHz range specifically for P-P application with Multi Gigabit Wireless Systems (MGWS) following ERC Recommendation 70-03 and EN 302 567.

-Around 700 links arein use in this band in few countries according to the old Recommendation.
+Around 700 links are in use in this band in few countries according to the old Recommendation.

 Almost all capacities have been reported, most being licensed on a link by link basis (7 answers), but some administrations foresee also block license (4 answers).